 The Yankees have reached a level of accomplishment that will be hard for any other MLB franchise to match.
 It’s easy to see why the Yankees have a worldwide following and why their memorabilia is some of the most collected.
 No team comes close to the Yankees’ 27 titles and that’s why investing in a franchise that made winning a customary thing is always a smart move.
 With Hall of Famers Babe Ruth, Joe DiMaggio, Lou Gehrig, Reggie Jackson, Mickey Mantle and Phil Rizzuto, among others, your options as to which direction to take with Yankees memorabilia are endless.

-- Yogi Berra Photos: A 13-time World Series champion, Yogi Berra, was one of the best Yankees to ever play.
+- Autographed Yogi Berra Photos: A 13-time World Series champion, Yogi Berra, was one of the best Yankees to ever play.
 Berra is indisputably considered the best catcher the Yankees have ever had with .285 batting average for his career with 358 home runs and 1,430 RBIs.
-This dual signed photo features Yogi Berra and Whitey Ford, one of the best Yankees pitchers ever, providing any Yankees collection with an awesome items that honors the franchise’s early years.
+A signed photo features Yogi Berra, one of the best Yankees pitchers ever, provides any Yankees collection with an awesome items that honors the franchise’s early years.

-- Mariano Rivera Photo: Mariano Rivera made a living by shutting down opposing batters and by securing victory in almost every relief appearance he made.
+- Signed Mariano Rivera Photos: Mariano Rivera made a living by shutting down opposing batters and by securing victory in almost every relief appearance he made.
 He is widely considered to be the best reliever to ever play, and holds numerous records including most career saves, postseason saves and lowest postseason ERA.
-This Mariano Rivera signed photo depicts the reliever entering one of his final games ever, which was a sad, yet timeless moment for all fans of the MLB.
+A Mariano Rivera signed photo that depicts the reliever during his legendary career, especially one entering one of his final games ever, captures many timeless moments that will be remembered by all fans of the MLB.
 Rivera retired in 2013, after one of the most successful Yankee careers ever and is a surefire future Hall of Famer once eligible for induction.

 - C.C.
-Sabathia Baseball: C.C.
+Sabathia Autographed Baseballs: C.C.
 Sabathia was the ace pitcher on the 2009 World Series Title team.
 Still to this day he remains the Yankees’ top pitcher and continues to impress as one of the best in the game.
-This autographed C.C.
+An autographed C.C.
 Sabathia baseball is the perfect addition to your collection when you consider that the right way to commemorate a pitcher is by collecting one their signed baseballs.
-As a player that continues to uphold the Yankees winning legacy, you can’t go wring with a ball signed by the star pitching ace.
+As a player that continues to uphold the Yankees winning legacy, you can’t go wrong with a ball signed by the star pitching ace.

-- Derek Jeter Jersey: Derek Jeter is the latest of many worldly talented Yankees players in franchise history.
+- Derek Jeter Autographed Jerseys: Derek Jeter is the latest of many worldly talented Yankees players in franchise history.
 The 13-time All-Star is going to be a first-ballot Hall of Famer upon his retirement after the 2014 season.
 Jeter is currently playing in his last year with the Yankees, making the time to invest in his collectibles now because they will inflate in value well into the future.
-This autographed Derek Jeter jersey highlights all of the All-Star’s contributions to the Yankees during his tenure in New York and storied baseball career.
-This jersey is a absolutely necessary addition to make to any Yankees memorabilia collection, and it should be added soon before “The Captain” hangs up his cleats for the last time.
+An autographed Derek Jeter jersey highlights all of the All-Star’s contributions to the Yankees during his tenure in New York and storied baseball career.
+A signed Derek Jeter jersey is a absolutely necessary addition to make to any Yankees memorabilia collection, and it should be added soon before “The Captain” hangs up his cleats for the last time.